alpacahq/pipeline-live/README.md

 ## Data Cache
 Since most of the data does not change during the day, the data access layer caches the dataset on disk.
-In case you need to purge the cache, the cache data is located in `$ZIPLINE_ROOT/daily_cache`.
+In case you need to purge the cache, the cache data is located in `$ZIPLINE_ROOT/data/daily_cache`.

 ## Key Classes and Functions

-### pipeline_alpaca.engine.LivePipelineEngine
+### pipeline_live.engine.LivePipelineEngine
 This class provides the similar interface to `zipline.pipeline.engine.SimplePipelineEngine`.
 The main difference is its `run_pipeline` does not require the start and end dates as parameters, and returns a DataFrame with the data for the current date (US/Eastern time).
 Its constructor accepts `list_symbol` function that is supposed to return the full set of symbols as a string list, which is used as the maximum universe inside the engine.

-### pipeline_alpaca.data.iex.pricing.USEquityPricing
+### pipeline_live.data.iex.pricing.USEquityPricing
 This class provides the basic price information retrieved from IEX Chart API.

-### pipeline_alpaca.data.iex.fundamentals.IEXCompany
+### pipeline_live.data.iex.fundamentals.IEXCompany
 This provides the DataSet interface using [IEX Company API](https://iextrading.com/developer/docs/#company).

-### pipeline_alpaca.data.iex.fundamentals.IEXKeyStats
+### pipeline_live.data.iex.fundamentals.IEXKeyStats
 This provides the DataSet interface using [IEX Key Stats API](https://iextrading.com/developer/docs/#key-stats).

-### pipeline_alpaca.data.iex.factors
+### pipeline_live.data.iex.factors
 It is important to note that the original builtin factors from zipline does not work here as is, since some of them rely on zipline's USEquityPricing class.
-This package provides the same set of zipline's builtin factor classes using `pipeline_alpaca.data.iex.pricing.USEquityPricing` class.
+This package provides the same set of zipline's builtin factor classes using `pipeline_live.data.iex.pricing.USEquityPricing` class.
 For the complete list of builtin factors, please refer [zipline document](https://www.zipline.io/appendix.html#built-in-factors)

-### pipeline_alpaca.data.iex.classifiers.Sector()
+### pipeline_live.data.iex.classifiers.Sector()
 A shortcut for `IEXCompany.sector.latest`

-### pipeline_alpaca.data.iex.classifiers.Industry()
+### pipeline_live.data.iex.classifiers.Industry()
 A shortcut for `IEXCompany.industry.latest`